Make this DIY Coat Rack with an assortment of knobs on wood slats. Hang your hats and coats in-style on this easy DIY craft tutorial idea.

 We decided that we wanted it to be about 40 x 8 1/2 inches.
 The longest screw backing to the knobs was 1 3/8 so we knew that we would have to account for that as well.

 Off to Home Depot we went.

-We measured lots of different pieces of wood to see if we could get what we had in our heads to work.
+We measured lots of different pieces of wood to see if we could get what we envisioned to work.
 We ultimately decided to go with 2 different sizes of Primed Pine Board.
 We got one length of 1x4x8ft and one length of 1x3x8ft.

 On a side note, wood measurements are stupid and inaccurate, What is the point?
 How hard is it to have a 1×4 if the sign says they are 1×4?
 But in all actuality they are .75×3.5!
 A man had to come up with that system because it makes absolutely no sense at all.